|

 1, the Isaiah scroll of 17 leather sheets,

 intact with all 66 chapters.
+Isaiah

-scrolls originally bought by the
+originally bought by the Metropolitan in

-Metropolitan in July 1947 for $97.20.
+July 1947 for $97.20.
+Seven years

-Seven years later, in June 1954, in an
+later, in June 1954, in an advertisement

-advertisement appearing in the Wall Street
+appearing in the Wall Street Journal, the

-Journal, the Metropolitan offered to sell
+Metropolitan offered to sell all four

-all four scrolls.
-Closing a circle,
+scrolls.
+Closing a circle, the son of

-the son of Professor Eleazar Sukenik, Yigael
+Professor Eleazar Sukenik, Yigael Yadin,

-an archeologist, purchased the four scrolls
+archeologist, purchased the four scrolls for

-for the State of Israel for the nifty sum of
+the State of Israel for the nifty sum of

-$250,000.
+$250,000. |

-After fifty years of display, we are
+After sixty years of display, we are

-challenged to preserve the Dead Sea scrolls
+challenged to preserve the Dead Sea Scrolls

 for future generations.
 Originally,